aureliendossantos/destiny-grimoire/README.md

 Not too bothered about fitting exactly into these guidelines, as I'm trying to add a personal touch to enhance readability, I'm using free alternatives: EB Garamond, which is usually my Garamond of choice, and Inter.

 I love how Bungie uses Cromwell HPLHS for their in-game maps, and I use it for the main heading.
 The font is easy to find on various websites but tbh I'm not sure about the license.

+## Todo

+-[] legal info
+-[] meta descriptions
+-[] mini login form on the left of tracker guides
+-[] mark as read (will be useful when we have D2 books) -[] Update to Astro 5 & move translation strings in separate YAML files.
+-[] ios disable zoom, or bigger mini login form
+-[] back to grimoire link : anchor to the card we come from?
+-[] "see more cards" button in grimoire (responsive) -[] investigate the strange paths during build, and the weirds hints appearing during build and locally (not always the same though)

+### Known issues

+-[] searching for "Alpha Lupi" prints nothing, not even the error message, even though it should display several cards -[] should he.encode before processing in isolateSentenceWithTerm, because in french, special chars like `«` count as too many chars. i.e. search `cayde` in french. related: we can't search for `éliksni`

 ## Astro Commands